-PSHEE, RE and Social, Moral, Spiritual and Cultural (SMSC) experience will be covered throughout all areas of the curriculum.
+PHSEE, RE and Social, Moral, Spiritual and Cultural (SMSC) experience will be covered throughout all areas of the curriculum, in assemblies and events, as well as in PHSEE lessons once a fortnight.
 This has been mapped in detail across the academy to ensure all students receive a high quality education in these areas.
 Where necessary the timetable is flexible and we will use this to get students together as a whole year group so they can benefit from a full range of opportunities and experiences.
 All students will have opportunities for the use of ICT across the curriculum.